 She’s been rocking parties and clubs since she started as a DJ at her first party at the Music Room.
 You can catch DJ Lillie Smalls playing anything from oldies, to Jersey Club music, Progressive House and Hip Hop.
 Some notable venues that she has performed at include: W Atlanta Midtown, MJQ, Graveyard Tavern, and the Basement EAV.

 Lillie Madali is the founder and executive director of an incorporated 501(c)3 charitable and educational foundation that provides women with scholarships and leadership education.
 She spends most of her free time making impact through this organization’s work along with volunteering in and around Atlanta with other initiatives.
 She has also been recognized for her professional work.
 Madali is a recent graduate of the 2018 LEAD Atlanta class, part of the renowned Leadership Atlanta organization.
 In 2017, she was honored to be a part of 2017 Georgia’s WIN List with Georgia’s WIN Leadership Academy.

-In her non-DJ hours, you can find her working at the City of Atlanta.
+In her non-DJ hours, you can find her working for Iron Mountain.
 She has obtained a master’s degree of public administration in management and finance from Georgia State University and a bachelor’s degree of arts in art history, minor in music performance from University of Georgia.